gbordier/AADM2MAuth/README.md

     - make sure the server service principal does not allow access if a client has not been granted a role
     - Assign both Client applications service principal to an application role for the server application service principal

-4. 4-Test-Auth.ps1 will leverage MSAL.PS module to retrive tokens
+4. 4-Test-Auth.ps1 will leverage MSAL.PS module to retrieve tokens
     - using the credential from the Client AAD Tenant
     - signed with the target AAD tenant
     - tagged with the client AppID